-The Bonds are general obligations of the City to which its full faith, credit and taxing powers are pledged.
-Principal and interest on the Bonds will be paid entirely from sale and use tax revenues equal to one half percent (0.5%) of the gross receipts arising from certain sales and uses within the City.
-In accordance with Minnesota Statutes, receipt of sales tax revenues will be sufficient to provide not less than 105% of the principal and interest on the Bonds.
+The Bonds will be general obligations of the City for which its full faith and credit and taxing powers are pledged without limitation as to rate or amount.
+The City anticipates that the debt service will be paid from a combination of special assessments levied against properties benefitted by improvements financed by the Bonds and from ad valorem property taxes.
+In accordance with Minnesota Statutes, receipt of special assessments and collection of ad valorem taxes will be sufficient to provide not less than 105% of principal and interest on the Bonds.

-Should the sales tax revenues pledged for payment of the Bonds be insufficient to pay the principal and interest as the same shall become due, the City is required to pay maturing principal and interest from moneys on hand in any fund of the City not pledged for another purpose and/or to levy a tax for this purpose upon all the taxable property in the City, without limitation as to rate or amount.
+Should the revenues pledged for payment of the Bonds be insufficient to pay the principal and interest as the same shall become due, the City is required to pay maturing principal and interest from moneys on hand in any other fund of the City not pledged for another purpose and/or to levy additional taxes for this purpose upon all the taxable property in the City, without limitation as to rate or amount.